2024 PGA Championship format, cut rules and playoff format

 The player with the lowest total score after 72 holes is the winner.

-The winning player will get a five-year PGA Tour exemption and a lifetime exemptions into the PGA Championship.
+The winning player will get the 18 percent winner's share of the purse, a five-year PGA Tour exemption and a lifetime exemptions into the PGA Championship.
 The winner is exempt into the next five editions of the Masters, US Open and Open Championship and The Players.
 The winner earns 750 FedEx Cup points.